Table of Contents

 After a tornado or other storm with significant winds, have your roof inspected by a professional.
 From the ground, you can see if you identify any missing shingles or damage to the vents, gutter and chimneys.
 If your roof has sustained major damage, contact FEMA by calling 888-ROOF-BLU1 (888) 766-3258 and FEMA’s Operation Blue Roof can provide a tarp to shelter your home until repairs can be made.

 R.I.G.
-Roofing is Florida’s Most Trusted Roofing Contractor
+Roofing is Central Florida’s Most Trusted Roofing Contractor

 Free Residential & Commercial Roof Assessments | Repair or Replacement